bkaltug/bkaltug/README.md

-- 👋 Hi, I’m @bkaltug
+- 👋 Hi, I’m Berkay Altuğ Ustagül.
+I'm 20 years old and I'm sophomore student.
+I'm studying Electronics & Communications Engineering at Izmir Institute of Technology.
-- 👀 I’m interested in frontend programming but im currently working on my backend skills.
+- 👀 I’m experienced in android developement with Java & backend developement with C.
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on intermediate level projects.
+- 💞️ I’m looking to collaborate on intermediate level projects on C and Java.
-- 📫 How to reach me @bkaltug on instagram, berkayaltugustagul@hotmail.com.
+- 📫 How to reach me => E-mail: berkay.ustagul@gmail.com , LinkedIn: https://www.linkedin.com/in/berkay-altuğ-ustagül-012106177

 <!---
 bkaltug/bkaltug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.